How can I obtain ENP Certification?

 The application will be evaluated by the ENP Certification Board.
 Candidates must accumulate a minimum of 10 points to qualify to sit for the exam.
 A candidate whose application has been accepted may sit for the exam at any designated test location.

-Please register for the exam by submitting the Eligibility Application and the Testing Center application to NENA.
-You may schedule your exam once you receive your official Notice of Eligibility from the Test Administrators.
-Please do not register for the exam until you can commit to testing during the testing period you sign up for.
+Please register for the exam by submitting the Eligibility Application and the Testing Center Application to NENA.
+You may schedule your exam once you receive your official Scheduling Authorization Notice from the Test Administrators (email@example.com).
+Please do not register for the exam until you can commit to testing during the testing period you select on your application form.
 Transfer between testing periods is only permitted on a case-by-case basis, and must be requested before the exam period begins.

-You may search for available Testing Center Locations online.
-Select "Find a Testing Center", and then select Emergency Number Professional Certification as the Client/Sponsor of the exam.
-You may schedule your exam once you receive your official Scheduling Authorization Notice from the test administrators (PTC).
+You may search for available testing center locations online atprometric.com/nena.
+Click on the "Locate" link, and then select Emergency Number Professional Certification Examination as the test.
+Click the forward arrow, and then enter your address and testing date details.
+You may only schedule your exam once you receive your official Scheduling Authorization Notice from the test administrators (PTC).

 The Examination cost includes a non-refundable $150 processing fee.